andychase/reparse/examples/readme.rst

-These examples shows a very basic RE|PARSE setup to help you get started.
+These examples shows a very basic Reparse setup to help you get started.
 Under each directory there are files like this::

     expressions.yaml -- Contains the regular expression building blocks